New York State Comptroller elections

 The Elections for New York State Comptroller are held every four years.
-The next scheduled election was due to be held in 2022.
+The next scheduled election is due to be held in 2026.
 The current New York State Comptroller is Thomas DiNapoli.

 The Comptroller is directly elected by First Past the Post.

 Elections

+1986

+The 1986 election was held on November 4.
+Republican Incumbent Edward Regan held his office, entering a third term as Comptroller.